Instantly Correct Cracks, Chips, and Cavities

 - Gaps between teeth.

 Bonding materials are called “composite resins” because they contain an aesthetic mixture of plastic and glass.
 These composite resin materials add strength to your teeth while they appear perfectly natural.
 The bonding is placed directly onto your tooth, and it will actually bond, or become one, with the rest of your natural smile!

-You can trust Dr. Brett Farnham to complete your dental bonding with an artistic eye to ensure the most natural results.
+You can trust Dr. Brett Farnham and Dr. Kirby Fuerst to complete your dental bonding with an artistic eye to ensure the most natural results.
 No one will be able to distinguish your bonded tooth from your other teeth.
 Although cosmetic bonding will not last as long as a dental veneer, it does not require any wait time or removal of healthy tooth enamel.

 Bonding is a great solution for young or anxious patients, because there is little to no drilling or anesthesia involved.
 Cosmetic bonding can be a great temporary or permanent solution for various dental imperfections.

 The Bonding Process